Our commitment to the protection of your personal information

 - anyone, where you have provided us consent;

-- investors, agents, advisers, or any entity that has an interest in our business;
+- investors, agents, advisors, or any entity that has an interest in our business;

 Updating your personal information